 Plan to eat these bars up within two days.
 If you don’t think you can eat them that quickly, cut the recipe in half and bake it in an 8×8-inch square pan.

 1-1/4 cup (175 gm) all purpose flour

 1/4 cup(35 gm) whole wheat flour (try whole wheat cake & pastry flour)

 ½ cup (100 g) sugar

 ¼ tsp (1.5 g) salt

 Preheat oven to 375 F. Butter the bottom and sides of a 9″ x 13″ (approx) metal or glass pan.

 In a large bowl combine all ingredients.
 Mix with your fingers until the mixture resembles fine crumbs.
 Butter should be completely incorporated.
 You can use a food processor for this step, if you like.

 Press crumbs (not too too firmly, but firm enough) into the bottom of the prepared pan.
 Press a tiny bit up the sides of the pan as well.
 Place pan on lower-centre rack of the preheated oven.
-Bake for 20 to 30 minutes, until golden.
+Bake for about 15 minutes, until golden.
 Remove from oven and reduce oven heat to 350 F.

 1½ (300 g) cups sugar